 This is a list of names in which the categories include Mean Girls characters.

 AaronmEnglish, French, German, Finnish, Jewish, Biblical, Biblical Latin, Biblical Greek From the Hebrew name אַהֲרֹן (ʾAharon), which is most likely of unknown Egyptian origin.
 Other theories claim a Hebrew derivation, and suggest meanings such as "high mountain" or "exalted".
 In the Old Testament this name is borne by the older brother of Moses.
 He acted as a spokesman for his brother when they appealed to the pharaoh to release the Israelites from slavery.
 Aaron's rod produced miracles and plagues to intimidate the pharaoh.
-After the departure from Egypt and arrival at Mount Sinai, God installed Aaron as the first high priest of the Israelites and promised that his descendants would form the priesthood.... [more]
+After the departure from Egypt and arrival at Mount Sinai, God installed Aaron as the first high priest of the Israelites and promised that his descendants would become the priesthood.... [more]

 ChipmEnglish Diminutive of Charles or Christopher.
 It can also be from a nickname given in reference to the phrase a chip off the old block, used of a son who is similar to his father.